This article explains all necessary steps for the successful use of ApexSQL Source Control for the first time.

 - How to link a SQL Server database to a Perforce repository

-After everything is set, click on the Finish button in the Source control setup wizard.
+After everything is set, click on the Finish button in the Source control setup window.
 This will link the selected database to a chosen source control system and open the Action center tab.

-ApexSQL Source Control creates several database/Server framework objects, which store important SQL Server source control meta data.
-Where and which framework objects will be created depend on the chosen Development type.
-Explanations about framework objects and what are they for, is in the ApexSQL Source Control framework objects inventory article.
+ApexSQL Source Control creates several database/Server framework objects, which store important SQL Server source control metadata.
+Where and which framework objects will be created depending on the chosen Development type.
+Explanations about framework objects and what are they for are in the ApexSQL Source Control framework objects inventory article.

 Everything that is needed to know about the Action center tab can be found in the Action center article.

-Putting the static data for a table can be done in two ways.
-Right click on the linked database in the Object Explorer pane and from the context menu, from the More source control options sub menu click the Static data command.
+Putting the static data for a table under source control can be done in two ways.
+Right-click on the linked database in the Object Explorer pane and from the context menu, from the More source control options sub-menu, click the Static data command.

-Or choose the specific table in the Object Explorer pane, and then right click on it, and from the More source control options sub menu click the Link static data command.
-All this and much more about how to work with static data can be found in the Working with static data article.
+Or choose the specific table in the Object Explorer pane, and then right-click on it, and from the More source control options sub-menu, click the Link static data command.
+All this and much more about how to work with static data can be found in Working with static data article.

-With the Project history feature and the Object history features, any change of the database object that is committed to the repository can be reversed.
-An explanation about how these features works, is in the Historical view article.
+With the Project history and Object history features, any change of the database object that is committed to the repository can be reversed.
+An explanation about how these features work is in the Historical view article.

-The Create label feature, gives the possibility to create a snapshot of the current state of the source controlled database.
-To create a label for a linked database, click right click on the database in the Object Explorer pane and from the context menu click the Create label command.
+The Create label feature gives the possibility to create a snapshot of the current state of the source controlled database.
+To create a label for a linked database, right-click on the database in the Object Explorer pane and from the context menu, click the Create label command:

-The Show labels command, opens the Labels window, where specific label can be chosen to be restored.
+The Show labels command opens the Labels window, where a specific label can be chosen to be restored:

-The Labels article contains the instructions about how to work with this feature.
+The Labels article contains instructions about how to work with this feature.

-When working with a database linked in the shared model, some additional features will be available.
+When working with a database linked using the shared model, some additional features will be available.

-One of these features is the Change log feature, which provides information about any DDL change in a linked database including which user changed an object, when the change was made, and on which object.
+One of these features is the Change log feature, which provides information about any DDL change in a linked database, including which user changed an object when the change was made, and on which object.
 To allow this type of tracking changes, go to ApexSQL main menu, then the ApexSQL Source Control sub-menu and click on the Options command.
-When the Options dialog is opened, under the Administration tab, choose a Server and a linked database from that Server to set options for it.
-Check the Log changes option and click the OK button.
+When the Options dialog is opened, under the Administration tab, choose a SQL Server and a linked database from that SQL Server to set options for it.
+Check the Log changes option and click the OK button:

 All additional information and instructions are described in the Change log FAQs article.

 All additional information about the ApexSQL Source Control features can be found here: ApexSQL Source Control knowledgebase – Table of contents.